 Homeshare International is governed by a group of trustees who are invited to serve by the Board.

-Trustees are supported by a group of International Ambassadors and by various ad hoc working groups.
+Trustees are supported by a group of National Advisers and International Ambassadors and by various ad hoc working groups.

 Read more about governance and finances.

 Professor Malcolm Johnson, Director, International Institute on Health and Ageing, UK

 Professor Anne-Lotte Kreickemeier, Founder of Wohnen für Hilfe in Germany

 Carmel Hurst OAM, Australia

 Cheryl Snider, (Chair), HomeShare Canada

 Cheryl became Chair in 2018.
 She managed a homeshare programme in Canada, developed an informal network and the HomeShare Canada website to help coordinate and disseminate information.
 Cheryl has also been a homesharer.
 She has experience in local government, non-profit organisations and for-profit companies.